 Origin: These features control how the CDN communicates with an origin server.
 For example, Maximum Keep-Alive Requests defines the maximum number of requests for a Keep-Alive connection before it’s closed.
 This helps edge performance by minimizing the number of TCP authentication steps needed for requests.

 User Variable: Assigns a value to a user-defined variable passed to your bespoke traffic processing solution.
 This is often used with our custom back-end scripting language (LUA).
-One benefit of this is that it enables the user to inject user-defined variables into a static configuration to control the back-end for server load balancing.
+One benefit is that it enables the user to inject user-defined variables into a static configuration to control the back end for server load balancing.

 Denying access to content: There are many reasons online businesses need to deny or block access to their content.
 Geoblocking restricts access to content based on the end user’s location.
-This may be necessary for a company to comply with economic sanctions, privacy laws or stop security threats.
-Geoblocking rules can be set up in Rules Engine to deny or allow access to content using a variety of location match conditions, including region code and country code.
+This may be necessary for a company to comply with economic sanctions, and privacy laws or to stop security threats.
+Geoblocking rules can be set up in Rules Engine to deny or allow access to content using a variety of location match conditions, including region and country codes.

 The CDN, by default, will follow caching directives set by the origin.
-However, if the origin requests to bypass cache, the customer can easily ignore this directive to have the asset cached for delivery.
-This allows for simplified cache-control using Rules Engine and prevents the customer from having to make origin changes.
+However, if the origin requests to bypass the cache, the customer can easily ignore this directive to have the asset cached for delivery.
+This allows for simplified cache control using Rules Engine and prevents the customer from having to make origin changes.

 The External Max-Age rule enables control of the browser to edge server cache revalidation.
 In other words, customers can specify the amount of time that should pass before a browser checks for a new version of an asset from an edge server.